yangluo86/Bridge_builder_test_bam/README.md

 2).
 [GRCh37] [2]: A major release from [Genome Reference Consortium][5] [February 2009] affected chromosome coordinates compared to NCBI36.

 3).
-[GRCh37.p10][3]: additional patches added to GRCh37 that help users to get an improved representation without affecting the coordinate.
+[GRCh37.p][3]: two additional patches (HG1007 and HG1032) added to GRCh37 that help users to get an improved representation without affecting the coordinate .

 4).
 [Human Decoy Sequence][4]: Integrated reference sequence from the GRCh37 primary assembly, Human herpesvirus and the concatenated decoy sequences.